adithyaselv/adithyaselv.github.io/projects.md

-* Developed a library for Arduino that would help the kids learn Arduino with an simple Object Oriented approach.
+* Developed a library for Arduino that would help the kids learn Arduino with a simple Object Oriented approach.
 * Developed classes for several Sensor modules like HC- SR04,GP2Y0A02YK0F etc and Protocols like SIRC.
-* Implmentation is available on [Github](https://github.com/adithyaselv/Kiduino)
+* Implementation is available on [Github](https://github.com/adithyaselv/Kiduino)

 ---